doorknob6/4-Horsemen-Healer-Rotation/readme.md

-# 4 Horsemen Mark Counter (Doorknob's Edit)
+# 4 Horsemen Healer Rotation

-Edit to a [mark counter WeakAura](https://wago.io/amLxHdF6g) adding the healer rotation based on [this strategy](https://docs.google.com/document/d/1ftQI3Tdwto-z-oPXr7WEsvlqIuGdbOKkm67IgB_h-bE/edit#heading=h.k09bjt70nku7).
+Edit to this [mark counter WeakAura](https://wago.io/amLxHdF6g) adding the healer rotation based on [this strategy](https://docs.google.com/document/d/1ftQI3Tdwto-z-oPXr7WEsvlqIuGdbOKkm67IgB_h-bE/edit#heading=h.k09bjt70nku7).

 ## Features

-The WeakAura will show which Horseman you are supposed to be moving to and which one you're currently supposed to be at.
+The WeakAura shows which Horseman you are supposed to be moving to and which one you're currently supposed to be at.

 Allows the following input;
 - The starting horseman